MuriloAltoe/MuriloAltoe/README.md

 - 🏅 Graduated as a technologist in multiplatform software development at Fatec de Araras.

-- 📖 Doing a postgraduate degree in Architecture and Java development at FIAP.
+- 📖 Postgraduated in Architecture and Java development at FIAP.

 <hr>